0x70b1a5/lugso/092_relative-clauses.md

 "A, **but** B"; "C, **and** D, **and** E"

+Lugso uses commas in the same way as English.
 Note that A, B, C, D, and E are _complete sentences_.

-**ZoZ olnriS ffihhgsuSt lihib Zkig, lniin StkiibpzuvZ yols-yols-lihib olnriS.**
+**ZoZ olnriS, lniin StkiibpzuvZ yols-yols-lihib olnriS.**

-`night beautiful rise-SUB.location star-PL black revolve-CONJ.and sky-PL-PROL child-child-star-PL beautiful`
+`night beautiful revolve-CONJ.and sky-PL-PROL child-child-star-PL beautiful`

-_Strange is the night where black stars rise, and strange moons circle through the skies._
+_Strange is the night, and strange moons circle through the skies._

+Remember that the copula ("to be") is invisible, so the clause ", but Y is Z" is introduced by only **iS**:

+**huf-yu zontk lu-sot guSliibso, iS vuSz kku toht kurgu.**

+`learn dream system-thought god-PL-GEN CONJ.but small feeble mind 1SG-POSS`

+_I wish to learn the language of gods, but my mind is small and feeble._

+Notice also that "my mind IS feeble" (**vuSz kku toht kurgu**) is written `small feeble mind 1SG-POSS`, whereas "my small, feeble mind" (which is _not_ a complete sentence) is formed **toht vuSz kku kurgu** `mind small feeble 1SG-POSS`.